Caution: The Joins window is recommended for advanced users only.

-To remove a join, click the Delete icon next to the join to delete, then click OK.
+To remove a join, click the Delete icon next to the join to delete, then click Okay.

-To restore the default joins, click Recreate, then click OK.
+To restore the default joins, click Recreate, then click Okay.

 You may be able to specify join conditions that are more complex than column equality.